On top of your Nexus salary, receive up to $14,900 in financial support

 We understand that the pay for the first year does not cover living expenses.
 Some students undertake other part-time work, with an awareness that this is a demanding course.

-In some cases, candidates’ teaching areas cannot be matched with school needs in the immediate surroundings.
+In some cases, candidates’ discipline specialisations cannot be matched with school needs in the immediate surroundings.
 This is less likely in regional and rural Victoria, as good teachers in many subject areas are highly sought after.
 If you agree to relocate, please inform us in your written statement.
 There may be some support available for participants who relocate.

-We advise potential candidates to submit their application as soon as possible after the Master of Teaching (Secondary) opens in late July, so that we can match candidates’ teaching areas with school needs.
+We advise potential candidates to submit their application as soon as possible after the Master of Teaching (Secondary) opens in early August, so that we can match candidates’ discipline specialisations with school needs.
 We assess applications and contact potential candidates from early August to mid-January.

 The Nexus team will assess your application and determine if you match the needs of Nexus Secondary schools.
 If you are eligible, you will be invited to a face-to-face or Zoom interview with the Nexus team from La Trobe and an attending Principal.
 Please note that the matching process can take time.